hummingbot/hummingbot-site/docs/blog/posts/improvements-to-discord-support-bounties/index.md

   - 2 points for answers concerning V2 Strategies, Dashboard, and other new/advanced Hummingbot features
   - 3 points for going the extra mile in assisting users and hand-holding them through their issues

-!!! warning
-    How are points allocated each week?

 ### Discord `support-evaluator` Role

 Previously, only Foundation staff members could grant points for answers, with the caveat that they could not grant points for their own answers.
 Going forward, we will formalize this process so that only users with the `support-evaluator` role can grant points, which will enable both designated community members and Foundation team members to award points for quality answers.